← Projects

 Project rule: stitches must be defined as logical units with placement rules, not visual tokens

-One source of truth
+Decision 2: one source of truth

 I wanted users to be able to adjust the output and still trust the result.
 That meant chart and instructions had to stay in sync no matter what changed.